codenotary/immudb/docs/learn-about-immudb/core-concepts.md

 ## State signature

-Providing `immudb` with a signing key enables the cryptographic state signature.
+Providing `immudb` with a signing key enables cryptographic state signatures.
-That means that an auditor or a third party client, for instance, could verify the authenticity of the returned current state after calling the `currentState` gRPC method.
+This means that an auditor or a third party client, for instance, could verify the authenticity of the returned current state after calling the `currentState` gRPC method.

 Here are the gRPC message definitions:
 ```go